Small-Bodies-Node/sbn-survey-image-service/readme.md

 - Running a flask-connexion API
 - Testing

+Most day-to-day tasks can be accomplished with the `_sbnsis` command.

 The following steps are needed to set up the code base:

 - The code base is operated using bash scripts that begin with the `_` underscore character